sigsum/sigsum/doc/design.md

 it is possible to share format with an existing reliable and widely deployed ecosystem, great!

-#### 4.2 - What is the point of submitting a checksum's preimage?
+#### 4.2 - What is the point of hashing the submitted message?
 Logging arbitrary bytes can poison a log with inappropriate content.
 While a leaf is already light-weight in Sigsum, a stream of leaves could be made to carry more meaning.
 Disallowing checksums to contain arbitrary bytes, by having logs compute them, makes crafting of leaves with chosen content computationally costly.

-It is worth pointing out that the submitted preimage is limited to be a 32-byte buffer.
-If the data to be transparently signed is `D`, the recommended preimage is `H(D)`.
+It is worth pointing out that the submitted message is limited to be a 32-byte buffer.
+If the data to be transparently signed is `D`, the recommended message is `H(D)`.
 The resulting checksum would be `H(H(D))`.
 The log will not be in a position to observe the data `D`, thereby removing power in the form of trivial data mining while at the same time making the overall protocol less heavy.